Glen D. Johnson: Congress

+Later career

 After leaving Congress, Johnson continued to work in the field of law.
 He was the neutral arbitrator for the National Mediation Board in 1949 and 1950.
 He served as an attorney in the Office of the Solicitor for the U.S. Department of the Interior in Washington, D.C., from 1961 to 1967.
 He was the chairman of the Oil Import Appeals Board (representing the Department of the Interior) from 1967 to 1969.
 He served as the attorney in the Solicitor's Office, Department of the Interior, assigned to the Muskogee, Oklahoma field office (from 1969 to 1972).

 He relocated back to Okemah, Oklahoma, where he remained until his death.

 Death and personal life

 Johnson died of congestive heart failure in Okemah, Okfuskee County, Oklahoma, on February 10, 1983.

 Johnson and his wife Imogene had a son, Glen D. Johnson Jr., who served as Oklahoma's youngest Speaker of the House, then served in higher education—for ten years as president of Southeastern Oklahoma State University, then as chancellor of Oklahoma's state system of higher education.
 His death was just three weeks after his son was sworn in as a member of the Oklahoma House of Representatives.